 Here’s another useful feature in Emacs that lurks in the back of the cupboard, rarely seeing the light of day.

-This mode is global and will work in most modes that implement
+The mode is global and it works in most major modes that implement

-which-func-modes variable.
-To add or remove items you can either use the customize interface by typing
+To add or remove items you can use the customize interface:

 M-x customize-option RET which-func-modes RET and alter the list of major modes you want it to use.
 Note that not all major modes work with it, of course.
 If you’re unsure of the exact name of a major mode, type